mir8077faiyaz/MIND-Mental-Health-Impact-and-Navigation-due-to-Digital-Technology/README.md

 # ML_Project_Impact-of-Tech-on-Mental-Health
 The aim of this project (In development Phase) is to make predictions on Mental Wellbeing given different aspects of Technology Usage
+# Abstract:
+About 1 in every 8 people suffer from mental health issues worldwide [20].
+Mental wellbeing is a serious matter of concern as poor mental health can hinder a person’s quality of life.
+Along with this, the increase in technology usage also contributes to deteriorating our mental wellbeing.
+Our work aims to predict the impact of technology on an individual’s mental health.To proceed with the work, after doing in-depth research about what could be an ideal set of questions, we initiated preparing a questionnaire for collecting data.
+The questionnaire had 5 sections that comprised 38 questions in total that asked questions about the participants, participants’ interaction with technology and how they cope stress.
+The questionnaire was filled by 624 participants but after checking carefully 613 data were finally considered.
+We used nine classifiers, one feature selection and three hyperparameter tuning techniques.
+The maximum achieved accuracy was 72% for logistic regression, and recall was 67% for Random Forest.In the end, an explainable AI framework “LIME” was used to get a thorough understanding of how the machine learning model derived its predictions.